Daniel Garodnick

-Daniel Garodnick (born May 5, 1972) is an American lawyer and a former Democratic New York City Councilmember for the 4th district.
-He is currently the Chair of the New York City Planning Commission.
+Daniel R. Garodnick (born May 5, 1972) is an American lawyer and a former Democratic New York City Councilmember for the 4th district.
+He served as the Chair of the New York City Planning Commission during the administration of Eric Adams.
 He also served as president and chief executive officer of the Riverside Park Conservancy.

 Early life and education

-Garodnick was born in New York City and is a graduate of Trinity School (1990).
-He received his B.A. from Dartmouth College (1994).
-He earned a J.D. from the University of Pennsylvania Law School (2000), where he was Editor-in-Chief of the University of Pennsylvania Law Review.
+Garodnick was born in New York City and graduated from the Trinity School in 1990.
+He then received his B.A. from Dartmouth College in 1994.
+In 2000, he received a J.D. from the University of Pennsylvania Law School, where he was Editor-in-Chief of the University of Pennsylvania Law Review.

 Between college and law school, Garodnick spent time in both Millen, Georgia and Portsmouth, Virginia helping to rebuild African American churches that had been burned by arson.
 He also spent two years working for the New York Civil Rights Coalition as the director of a program to teach New York City public school ways to combat racial discrimination, and how to use government to effect social change.